RiSi: Spectro-temporal RAN-agnostic Modulation Identification for OFDMA Signals: RiSi: Proposed Neural Network Model

 \subsection{Semantic Segmentation: Background}

-Semantic segmentation is a process of clustering the pixels of an image that belong to the same class.
-Unlike image classification where the label is assigned to an entire image, semantic segmentation's goal is to label each pixel with its corresponding class.
+Semantic segmentation is a process of clustering the pixels of an image that belong to the same class \cite{Long_2015_CVPR, ronneberger2015u, Zhao_2017_CVPR,chen2017deeplab,chen2018encoderdecoder}.
+Unlike image classification where the label is assigned to an entire image, the goal of semantic segmentation is to label each pixel with its corresponding class.
 Deep semantic segmentation is usually built on top of an image classification network, which serves as an encoder to obtain the local features of an image.
 Then, a decoder upscales those features back to the original image's size, and feeds them to the softmax layer where classification predictions are made.

-A common architecture used for semantic segmentation is the fully convolutional network, which is achieved by replacing fully-connected layers with convolutional layers.
-Doing so significantly decreases the computational cost of training, as well as removes the input image size constraint allowing the network to be easily applied to variable-size images.
-A commonly used loss function in semantic segmentation, which is adopted in this paper, is the cross-entropy loss defined as:

-where $y$ is the binary ground truth, $t$ is the softmax layer output, and the summation is along all the pixels and classes.
+A common semantic segmentation architecture is FCN(fully convolutional network) \cite{Long_2015_CVPR}, that utilizes a deconvolution layer to decode features to an input-sized output with pixel-wise classification.
+U-Net \cite{ronneberger2015u} adopts multiple deconvolution layers, a so-called contracting path, that successively upsamples a feature to an input-sized output, and employs a skip architecture that connects the encoding and decoding path to achieve precise pixel-wise inference.
+DeepLab \cite{chen2017deeplab,chen2018encoderdecoder}, which is a very popular architecture, utilizes ASPP(Atrous Spatial Pyramid Pooling) in the convolutional layers of the encoding path to exploit multi-scale features with varying reception windows of convolutional filters.
+In the meantime, a widely used loss function in semantic segmentation, which is also adopted in this paper, is the pixel-wise cross-entropy loss averaged across the input space: